-Chicago Truck Accident Lawyer
+Chicago Truck Accident Lawyers

 Determining Fault in Commercial Trucking Crashes

 • Trucking Corporations – Commercial trucking companies are often responsible for the damage their trucks cause.
-If the trucking company violated any federal or Illinois trucking regulations, and that violation led to your crash, you might be able to name the company in your claim for compensation.
+If the trucking company violated any federal or Illinois trucking regulations and that violation led to your crash, you might be able to name the company in your claim for compensation.

 If any of the above parties are liable for your crash, you will have to have significant evidence to back up your accusation and demand for compensation.
+That’s why our trucking accident attorneys have spent decades learning how to gather this evidence and argue against the defenses of culpable parties.

-Your Chicago 18-wheeler wreck lawyer can help you gather all the necessary evidence, which could include work logs, photos and videos, police reports, witness statements, your medical records, and truck maintenance histories, among other items.
+Your 18-wheeler wreck lawyer can help you gather all the necessary evidence, which could include work logs, photos and videos, police reports, witness statements, your medical records, and truck maintenance histories, among other items.

 What Happens When You’re Partially Responsible for Your Truck Crash

-You might have contributed to your truck accident in a number of ways, but that doesn’t necessarily mean you can’t file a claim against the liable party.
+You might have contributed to your truck accident in a number of ways, but that doesn’t mean you can’t file a claim against the liable party.
 Illinois follows modified comparative negligence laws, which means you can still pursue compensation for your losses, but your percentage of blame will be deducted from your award.

-For example, if you are found to be 10 percent at fault and are awarded $350,000, you should expect to come away with a sum of $315,000 after your 10 percent of the blame has been deducted.
+For example, if you are found to be 10 percent at fault and are awarded $350,000, you should expect to come away with a sum of $315,000 after your 10 percent ($35,000) of the blame has been deducted.

 It is important to note, though, that Illinois’ negligence law is modified comparative negligence, so the threshold for your blame is 49 percent.
 This means that you can only seek compensation if you are 49 percent or less at fault.
 What’s more, if you are more than half to blame, you could find yourself being brought to court for the damages the other involved parties endured.